Assassin’s Creed got released, and it’s time to optimize the game to its fullest. You don’t want to play the game at low FPS, do you?

-Since it’s not a multiplayer game and it doesn’t feature competitive elements, having the lowest possible settings for higher FPS is not ideal.
-You want the right mix of visuals and performance.
+Since this is not a multiplayer game and it doesn’t feature competitive elements, having the lowest possible settings for higher FPS is not ideal.
+What you want is the right mix of visuals and performance.

-Therefore, you should adjust the graphics settings in the game after your preferences.
-These are just the settings that we use in Assassin’s Creed: Origins along with some overall PC tips because this game is very CPU intensive.
+As such, you should adjust the graphics settings in the game according to your preferences.
+These are just the settings that we use in Assassin’s Creed: Origins along with some overall PC tips as this game is very CPU-intensive.

 Minimum System Requirements